Sistine Chapel Tickets And Tours

 Clothing and photographs

-To visit a place whose nickname is the Holy See, you know that you have to dress appropriately (as you do for so many other places of worship in Rome, so by your visit to the Sistine Chapel you'll be used to it).
+To visit a place whose nickname is the Holy See, you know that you have to dress appropriately (as you do for so many other places of worship in Rome, so for your visit to the Sistine Chapel you'll be used to it by now).
 Knees and shoulders should be fully covered, even in summer.
 My advice is to wear a light jumper that you can easily put on.

 And no, you can't take pictures inside the Sistine Chapel for several reasons, especially to avoid a possible flash spoiling the frescoes that decorate it.
 The guards are very attentive to this, and will shout at you if they see you taking photos, either with a camera or a mobile phone, and if they catch you several times they may even throw you out of the room.
 So you know, enjoy your visit and admire with your own eyes the breathtaking beauty in front of you.